Swift-Classroom/Windowing-System/README.md

 Create an instances of the Window class and modify it via their methods as follows:

 - The window should be given the title "Main Window", with a width of 400, a height of 300 and positioned at x = 100, y = 100.
 Its contents should be "This is the main window".
 Assign this instance to the name `mainWindow`.

+## Documentation

+If you need more information on the topic, please refer to the [documentation](./docs/introduction.md).
+The documentation provides comprehensive details and explanations that can help you understand the subject better.

+If you find yourself stuck or unsure about how to proceed, don't hesitate to look at the [hints](./docs/hints.md) provided.
+The hints are designed to guide you through challenging parts and offer clues that can help you find the right solution.

+Remember, it's normal to seek help and use available resources when learning something new.

+Good luck!